-The advantage of using a standard approach to riding in a group is that all riders will understand what other riders in the group are likely to do, and what is expected of them while they are riding.
+The advantage of using a standard approach to riding in a group is that all riders will know what is expected of them and understand what other riders in the group are likely to do, and what is expected of them while they are riding.
 It follows that this improves the chances of all members of the riding group reaching the required destination without getting lost and in the safest way possible.
 It also means that, should a rider take a wrong turn, for example, they and the rest of the group have a method of locating each other again.